MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 The [Microsoft Teams Shifts connector for Blue Yonder](shifts-connectors.md#microsoft-teams-shifts-connector-for-blue-yonder) enables you to connect Shifts with Blue Yonder to manage your schedules and keep them up to date.
 You can use the [Shifts connector wizard](shifts-connector-wizard.md) in the Microsoft 365 admin center or [PowerShell](shifts-connector-blue-yonder-powershell-setup.md) to set up a connection.

-After it's set up, you manage the connection using PowerShell.
+After a connection is set up, you manage it by using PowerShell.
 We provide PowerShell scripts that you can use to:

 - [Change connection settings](#change-connection-settings)
 - [View connection health](#view-connection-health)
 - [View connection settings](#view-connection-settings)
 - [Disable a connection](#disable-a-connection)

+This article assumes that you've already set up a connection to Blue Yonder, either using the wizard or PowerShell.

 ## Before you begin